integra-strategy/practical-tdd-node/README.md

 }
 ```

-That will return an authentication token that you can then add to the `Authorization` header (you can easily set auth headers with the GraphiQL client): `Authorization: Bearer <token>` where `<token>` is the authentication token that you received back from the `signIn` mutation.
+The mutation will return an authentication token that you can then add to the `Authorization` header (you can easily set auth headers with the GraphiQL client): `Authorization: Bearer <token>` where `<token>` is the authentication token that you received back from the `signIn` mutation.

 ## API Documentation

-To see documenation for the API, sign in with a user account and click the "Docs" button on the right side of the GraphiQL interface.
-There, you'll be able to see all of the available queries, mutations, and types as well as descriptions for all of them.
+To see the rest of the documenation for the API, sign in with a user account and click the "Docs" button on the right side of the GraphiQL interface.
+There, you'll be able to see all of the available queries, mutations, and types as well as their descriptions.

 ## Project Structure